Authors:

 Neutrophils/Complement

-LYS006 Oral LTA4 hydrolase Novartis Pharmaceuticals II Recruiting
+LYS006 Oral LTA4 hydrolase Novartis Pharmaceuticals II Active, not recruiting

 IL-1